Battlefield Heroes (film): Production

 Battlefield Heroes is a sequel to Once Upon a Time in a Battlefield set eight years after the first film.
 The film was inspired by the political situation in Korea in 1995.
 Lee Joon-ik stated he wanted that both Once Upon a Time in a Battlefield and Battlefield Heroes show how influenced Korea was by the countries around it (specifically China, Japan and the United States) which caused a lot of internal conflicts within Korea.

 Release

 Battlefield Heroes was released in South Korea on January 27, 2011.
 The box office returns in Korea were not strong which led to Lee Joon-ik announcing his retirement from directing shortly after.
-Lee announced his retirement through his Twitter account, stating "I’m quitting directing because the audience [for Battlefield Heroes] was just 1.7 million, far fewer than the 2.5 million we had expected."
-He returned two years later with Hope, casting top actor Sol Kyung-gu in one of the lead roles.
+Lee announced his retirement through his Twitter account, stating "I'm quitting directing because the audience [for Battlefield Heroes] was just 1.7 million, far fewer than the 2.5 million we had expected."
+He returned two years later with Hope, casting top actor Sul Kyung-gu in one of the lead roles.

 The film was shown at film festivals, including the New York Asian Film Festival in July 2011.
 It had its Canadian premiere on July 31, 2011, at the Fantasia Festival.